-Director Schumacher, and Members of the Washington State House of Representatives and State Senate
+Director Schumacher, and Members of the Washington State House of Representatives and State Senate October 28, 2021 Page 2 of 3

-October 31, 2019

-Page 2

-No financial activity to report for 2019
+No financial activity to report for 2019-21 Biennium

-There was no legislative appropriation for this account during the 2017-2019 Biennium, and therefore no activity to report for 2019.
-However, since the last legislative report for this account was submitted in 2017 (which also reported no activity), Ecology has been notified of another Redevelopment Opportunity Zone (ROZ) and another Brownfield Renewal Authority created by local governments in 2016.
+There was no legislative appropriation for this account during the 2019-21 Biennium, and therefore no activity to report.
+And, since the last legislative report for this account was submitted in 2019, Ecology has not been notified that other Redevelopment Opportunity Zones (ROZ) or other Brownfield Renewal Authorities have been created by local governments.
 These are tools intended to help local governments clean up and reuse previously developed properties that are currently abandoned or underutilized.

-Five ROZs and two Brownfield Renewal Authorities developed since 2013
+Summary of ROZs and Brownfield Renewal Authorities developed since 2013

 Brownfield Redevelopment Trusts can only fund projects within an established Redevelopment Opportunity Zone (ROZ) or a Brownfield Renewal Authority.
-A ROZ is a geographic area designated by a city, county, or port district that meets criteria outlined in RCW 70.105D.150.
-A brownfield renewal authority may be established by a city, county, or port district, for the purpose of guiding and implementing a property's cleanup and reuse within a ROZ (RCW 70.105D.160).
+A ROZ is a geographic area designated by a city, county, or port district that meets criteria outlined in RCW 70A.305.150.
+A brownfield renewal authority may be established by a city, county, or port district, for the purpose of guiding and implementing a property's cleanup and reuse within a ROZ (RCW 70A.305.160).
 Since 2013, three local governments have developed a total of five ROZs and two Brownfield Renewal Authorities: